-The main sources of nitrogen oxides in Iceland are commercial fishing, transport, and the manufacturing industry and construction (see Figure 2.6).
-The NO_x emissions from commercial fishing rose from 1990 to 1996 when a substantial portion of the fishing fleet was operating in distant fishing grounds.
+The main sources of nitrogen oxides (NO_x) in Iceland are commercial fishing, transport, and the manufacturing industry and construction (see Figure 2.6).
+The NO_x emissions from commercial fishing rose in the years 1990 to 1996 when a substantial portion of the fishing fleet was operating in distant fishing grounds.
 From 1996 emissions decreased, reaching the 1990 levels in 2001.
 Emissions rose again in 2002 but have declined since with exception of 2009 due to less fuel consumption.
-Emissions in 2011 were 24% below the 1990 level.
+Emissions in 2012 were 24% below the 1990 level.
 Annual changes are inherent to the nature of fisheries.
 Emissions from transport are dominated by road transport.
-These emissions have decreased rapidly (by 27%) after the use of catalytic converters in all new vehicles became obligatory in 1995, despite the fact that fuel consumption has increased by 40%.
+These emissions have decreased rapidly (by 29%) after the use of catalytic converters in all new vehicles became obligatory in 1995, despite the fact that fuel consumption has increased by 50%.
 The rise in emissions from the manufacturing industries and construction until 2007 are dominated by increased activity in the construction sector during the period.
-In 2011 emissions from manufacturing industry and construction were 37% lower than in 1990.
+In 2012 emissions from manufacturing industry and construction were 39% lower than in 1990.
 This is due to the collapse of the construction sector (including less emission from the cement plant) and to less fuel consumption at fishmeal plants as fuel has been replaced with electricity and production has decreased.
 Total NO_x emissions, like the emissions from fishing, increased until 1996 and decreased thereafter until 2001.
 Emission rose again between 2001 and 2004 and then decreased again.
-Total NO_x emissions in 2010 were 23% below the 1990 level.